Continuing Education Credit Information

 ABCT is approved by the American Psychological Association to sponsor continuing education for psychologists.
 ABCT maintains responsibility for this program and its content.

-This program is approved by the National Association of Social Workers (Approval # 886427222) for 27 continuing education contact hours.
+Social Work: This program is Approved by the National Association of Social Workers (Approval # 886427222-2563) for 49 continuing education contact hours.

 The Association for Behavioral and Cognitive Therapies has been approved by NBCC as an Approved Continuing Education Provider, ACEP No. 5797.
 Programs that do not qualify for NBCC credit are clearly identified.
 The Association for Behavioral and Cognitive Therapies is solely responsible for all aspects of the programs.